Azure/portaldocs/portal-sdk/generated/top-onboarding.md

-<a name="portal-extensions"></a>
+<a name="azure-portal-onboarding-using-easy-start"></a>
-# Portal Extensions
+# Azure portal onboarding using Easy Start

-<a name="portal-extensions-introduction"></a>
+<a name="azure-portal-onboarding-using-easy-start-introduction"></a>
 ## Introduction

-If you are working on an Azure service and want to expose UI to your customers in the Azure portal then this is the right starting point.
-The portal has an extension model where each team that builds UI creates and deploys an extension.
-This process requires a relationship to be established between your team and the central portal team.
-This document walks you through the process of onboarding your team and starting that relationship.
+Azure portal onboarding process is updated and teams looking to onboard new extensions or updating/removing existing extensions do NOT need to raise pull requests going forward.
+Azure portal has migrated the extension configuration for all clouds to service tree.
+Partner teams can now manage the configuration through Easy Start onboarding site.

+<a name="azure-portal-onboarding-using-easy-start-overview"></a>
+## Overview

+* Azure portal onboarding is now available through [EasyStart Onboarding](https://aka.ms/portalfx/easystart).

+* Azure portal onboarding is self-served using the service tree​ metadata

+* Partners won't be required to update any configuration files in Azure portal repositories.​

+* No need to raise pull requests or cherry-picking changes across different branches for onboarding or updating configuration

+* Partners can onboard to the Azure portal using Easy Start experience that will update the corresponding service tree database.

+* Portal team will pull the configuration from service tree and deploy the configuration to all clouds​ and across all portal and hosting service branches

+* Any manual updates to the Azure portal configuration using pull requests will be discarded or overridden by our automation pipeline.

+* Always update the extension configuration using the recommended tools that update the service tree database in the proper format required by Azure portal onboarding automation process.

+* Any updates to service tree database directly using tools other than recommended could corrupt the configuration and will impact your service availability.

-<a name="portal-extensions-step-by-step-process-overview"></a>
+<a name="azure-portal-onboarding-using-easy-start-step-by-step-process-overview"></a>
 ## Step by Step Process overview

-Onboarding a service, or developing a Portal extension, has three phases: onboarding, development, and deployment.
+Onboarding a service or developing a Portal extension has three phases: onboarding, development, and deployment.
 The process is specified in the following image.

 ![alt-text](../media/portalfx-extensions-onboarding/azure-onboarding.png "Azure Onboarding Process")